 We will continue to offer online worship on Facebook Live (click here) on Sundays at 10:00 a.m.
 As always, you can find our sermon videos on our website and Vimeo page.
 Here is a screencast help video to show you how to sign up for notifications for our weekly worship videos.

 You do not need to have a Facebook account to watch!
 Just click “not now” when it asks you to log in.
 Here is a screencast help video to show you how that works.

 Can I still participate in my small group?

--Small groups, Sunday School classes, and other groups, including our committees, are encouraged to meet virtually, via Zoom, an online meeting platform.
+Small groups, Sunday School classes, and other groups, including our committees, are encouraged to continue to meet virtually, via Zoom, an online meeting platform.